 The Company is party to a management contract.
 Upon the occurrence of certain events such as a change in control, the contract requires payments of up to approximately \$2,600,000.
-As a triggering event has not taken place, the contingent payments have not been reflected in the financial statements for the three months ended January 31, 2024.
+As a triggering event has not taken place, the contingent payments have not been reflected in the unaudited condensed interim financial statements for the nine months ended July 31, 2024.
 See "Transactions with Related Parties" above.